kodedphp/session/README.md

 The library relies on the `php.ini` settings.
-Every session ini directive can be reset in the configuration object.
+Every session ini directive can be reset with the `Koded\Session\SessionConfiguration` object.

-Refer to php.ini session directives:
+Refer to php.ini session directives: http://php.net/manual/en/session.security.ini.php

-http://php.net/manual/en/session.security.ini.php